ROCm/amdgpu-docs/docs/install/package-manager-index.rst

 ******************************************************************************

-The documentation in this section describes installation instructions for the AMDGPU driver, which enables support for AMD accelerators on Linux systems.
+The documentation in this section describes installation instructions for the AMD GPU Driver (amdgpu), which enables support for AMD accelerators on Linux systems.
 You can install the driver using your Linux distribution's package manager.

 .. important::